afilbert/valheim-toggle-movement-mod/README.md

 * **SprintToggle**, Sprint works like a toggle, default: true
 * **AutorunToggle**, Fixes auto-run to follow look, default: true
 * **AutorunFreelookKey**, Overrides look direction in auto-run while pressed, default: CapsLock
+* **AutorunStrafe**, Enable strafing while in auto-run/crouch, default: true
 * **RunToCrouchToggle**, Go from run to crouch with the click of a button, default: true
 * **StopSneakOnNoStam**, Stops sneak movement if no stamina available, default: true
 * **MinStamRefillPercentValue**, Percentage to stop running/sneaking and let stamina refill, default: 20%
-* **StopStamLimitOnManualInputToggle**, Stops the wait for 100% stam fill to resume sprinting on manual directional input (forward, back, left, right), default: true
+* **StopStamLimitOnManualInputToggle**, Stops the wait for 100% stam fill to resume sprinting on manual Forward input, default: true
 * **SafeguardStaminaOnLowHealthToggle**", Allow stamina to recover on low health by automatically detoggling sprint, default: true
 * **SprintHealthOverridePercentValue**, Percentage of health to detoggle sprint so stamina can start to recover, default: 30%